malickbax/employee-teams-generator/README.md

 Please clone repostitort from GitHub and install NPM Inquirer package.
 Please install Jest for testing.

 ## Walkthough Video
+- Use `npn run test` from the command line to run the test.
+Then, use `node index` to launch the application.
+Follow the prompts.
+HTLM out put will be generated under the "dist" folder and will be named "employees.html".

 - A full walkthough video can be found at the following URL: https://drive.google.com/file/d/1qCRzH67in6UcpwodvprcBouH71TKkxuZ/view?usp=sharing
 ![Screenshot](assets/tutorial.gif)

 ## Screenshot of HTML Output
 The following image shows the generated HTML’s appearance and functionality: